 Planning Suggestion: If you pay your medical expenses by credit card, the expense is deductible in the year the expense is charged, not when you pay the credit card company.
 It is important to remember that prepayments for medical services generally are not deductible until the year when the services are actually rendered.
-Because medical expenses are deductible only to the extent they exceed 7.5% or 10% of AGI as discussed above, they should, where possible, be bunched in a year in which they would exceed this AGI limit.
+Because medical expenses are deductible in 2018 only to the extent they exceed 7.5 percent of AGI as discussed above, they should, where possible, be bunched in a year in which they would exceed this AGI limit.

 Under certain conditions, if you provide more than half of an individual's support, such as a dependent parent, you can deduct the unreimbursed medical expenses you pay for that individual to the extent all medical expenses exceed the applicable AGI limit.
-Even if you cannot claim that individual as your dependent because his or her 2016 gross income is \$4,050 or more, you are still entitled to the medical deduction.
-Please consult your client service professional for details.
+Even if you cannot claim that individual as your dependent because his or her 2018 gross income is \$4,150 or more, you are still entitled to the medical deduction.